 - Fatigue

-Talk to a trusted health adviser about proper dosing and forms of licorice for your condition.
+Consult a trusted wellness advisor about the proper dosage and forms of licorice root suitable for your condition.
+It is always best to follow a healthy lifestyle.

 Other Uses for Licorice

-The National Center for Complementary and Alternative Medicine names licorice as a treatment for bronchitis, sore throat, infections and viruses.
-The herb is thought to stimulate the immune system, and thereby be an effective remedy for an array of ailments.
+The National Center for Complementary and Alternative Medicine lists licorice as a potential treatment for bronchitis, sore throat, infections, and viral infections.
+The herb is believed to stimulate the immune system and, therefore, be an effective remedy for various ailments.

 Safety and Cautions

-Licorice root is available in a variety of forms, including teas, capsules and topical applications.
-Before you use licorice, you should discuss its safety with a professional.
-People who use certain medications, such as diuretics, corticosteroids and oral contraceptives, may be at risk for drug interactions.
-Additionally, licorice may not be safe for people with certain medical condition, such as hypertension, heart disease, diabetes, kidney disease or liver disease.
+Licorice root is available in various forms, including teas, capsules, and topical applications.
+Licorice root, alsoplease called “sweet root,” is a centuries-old food and medici People who use certain medications, such as diuretics, corticosteroids, and oral contraceptives, may be at risk for drug interactions.
+Additionally, licorice may not be safe for people with certain medical conditions, such as hypertension, heart disease, diabetes, kidney disease, or liver disease.

 References: National Center for Complementary and Alternative Medicine: http://nccam.nih.gov/health/licoriceroot/